TheOdinProject/curriculum/ruby/ruby.md

 * How do you delete items in an array?
 * Why should you be careful deleting items in an array?
 * How can you convert arrays to strings?
+* How can you convert from other data types to arrays?
 * How can you figure out if an array contains a particular value?
 * How do you find the biggest item in an array?
 * How do you find the smallest item in an array?